 The Constitution Annotated provides a clause-by-clause explanation of this landmark document, with references to nearly 8,000 Supreme Court cases.
 Constitutional law experts from the Congressional Research Service author the treatise and the Government Printing Office publishes the editions and supplements.

-The centennial edition of the treatise was published by the Government Printing Office (GPO) in 2013, along with a web version.
-Publications were formerly limited to hard-bound decennial editions and separate soft-cover biannual supplements, but the online resource allows for the publication of up-to-date PDF versions of the treatise throughout each Supreme Court term.
-Both full-text searches and browsing by subject or case are available through the GPO FDsys website.
+The Government Printing Office (GPO) published the centennial edition of the treatise in 2012, along with a web version.
+Publications were formerly limited to hard-bound decennial editions and separate soft-cover biennial supplements, but the online resource allows for the publication of up-to-date PDF versions of the treatise.
+Both full-text searches and browsing by subject or case are available through the GPO govinfo website.